dongjin-seo2020/1DFreeFormDQN/README.md

 ## optimized structures
 The optimized structures are saved as .np files in `./structures` folder.

+## genetic algorithm
+To utilize the genetic algorithm code in `./solvers` folder, you need to install MATLAB add-on named 'global optimization toolbox'.
+Also, please erase the `img = img/2.0 + 0.5;` part in the code `Eval_Eff_1D.m` to use genetic algorithm, since the output of genetic algorithm is a binary sequence composed of 0 and 1.

 ## citation
 If you refer to the code, please cite [our paper](https://pubs.acs.org/doi/abs/10.1021/acsphotonics.1c00839).
 Thank you in advance!:D